determined-ai/determined/docs/model-dev-guide/model-management/_index.rst

  Manage Trained Models
 ***********************

-Determined includes a built-in :ref:`model registry <organizing-models>`. to manage trained models and their respective versions.
+Determined includes a built-in :ref:`model registry <organizing-models>` to manage trained models and their respective versions.

 .. toctree::